 A business listed on ROSI is only there because it has paid an invoice or a number of invoices late, or worst still not made payment at all

-If there was a legitimate reason for payment beyond terms the debtor business may appeal the entry.
+If there is a legitimate reason for payment beyond terms the debtor business may appeal the entry.

 The appeal proccess will cost the debtor company nothing, provided it is successful.

-There are thousands of entries on ROSI right now against companies of all sizes and standing that have not been appealed because the data held is factually correct and an appeal would inevitably fail.
-There are also many thousands that were not recorded because of the impact ROSI carries and so this influences a debtor company' decision to make payment when formally demanded of them.
+There are hundreds of thousands of entries on ROSI right now against companies of all sizes and standing that have not been appealed because the data held is factually correct and an appeal would inevitably fail.
+There are also many hundreds of thousands that were not recorded because of the impact ROSI carries and so this influences a debtor company's decision to make payment when formally demanded of them.